When it comes to the moral climate of a nation, two forces should work in harmony to promote righteousness: the Church and the government.

 It is simple: the law should protect every person’s life, including unborn children.
 Everyone has a God-given right to life and it is against the very character of God to take someone’s life in an act of murder.

 There are issues that the government should have limited power to execute: issues such as taxation, immigration, economics, speed limits, etc. But it should have no power to decide that innocent human life isn’t worth protecting.
-In fact, God established the government to punish those who take an innocent life (Romans 13:4).
+God established the government to punish those who take an innocent life (Romans 13:4).
 Whatever we can do to protect life – voting in leaders, organizing marches, petitioning or calling our elected officials, etc. – we should do it.

 The Church’s Role – compassion, grace, and forgiveness